 Weather in Vietnam in February

-If your trip is mostly in the southern and central parts of the country, light clothing and beachwear is sufficient.
-If you wish to take part in trekking or are planning to visit Sapa, do remember to pack some warm clothing and jackets.
+Light clothing and beachwear are sufficient if your trip is mainly in the southern and central parts of the country.
+If you wish to take part in trekking or are planning to visit Sapa, remember to pack some warm clothing and jackets.
 Light rainproof clothing is also recommended.

 1. Sapa

 Located about 350 km from Hanoi, Sapa is home to the highest peak in all of Indochina - Fan Si Pan.
-Sapa has pleasant weather with cool breeze, pretty waterfalls and the terraced mountains.
+Sapa has pleasant weather with cool breezes, pretty waterfalls, and terraced mountains.
 When in Sapa, you can visit the Hoang Lein National Park to catch a glimpse of some of the well-protected endangered species of animals, go on a trek to the Fan Si Pan mountain, and visit the Cat Cat or the Ta Phin villages and interact with the locals.
 The local museum and cathedral are also worth a visit.
-The weather here, in February is apt for trekking with its foggy misty ambience.
+The weather here, in February, is apt for trekking with its foggy, misty ambiance.

 2. Mekong Delta

-The Mekong river gets its local name ‘The River of Nine Dragons’ because it is in this delta where the river branches into nine tributaries criss-crossing over low-lying lands before merging into the sea.
+The Mekong River gets its local name, ‘The River of Nine Dragons,’ because it is in this delta where the river branches into nine tributaries crisscrossing over low-lying lands before merging into the sea.
 Life revolves around the river here in the Delta.
-Neighbourhoods are connected more by streams than by roads.
-One can find fruit orchards, coconut candy factories on tiny islands, floating markets selling fresh produce and also a french colonial chapel amidst the floating market.
+Neighborhoods are connected more by streams than by roads.
+One can find fruit orchards, coconut candy factories on tiny islands, floating markets selling fresh produce, and a French colonial chapel amidst the floating market.
 The Delta also houses the Tram Chim National Park and the Tra Su Bird Sanctuary.

 3. Hoi An